Page Contents

 Section 3: Exemption

-- Usability of land or building by government.
-However, if the government provided land or building to someone on basis of a license then this act will be applicable.
+- Usability of land or building by the government.
+However, if the government provided land or building to someone on basis of a license, then this act will be applicable.

 State Government can issue a general or special order on a timely basis regarding the changes in the exemption provided to a local authority.